Ch. 17. Diplomas

 </editorialDecl>

-Finally within the <editorialDecl> element, an <interpretation> element is used to specify the amount of lexical and grammatical information in the encoded text.
+Finally within the <editorialDecl> element, an <interpretation> element is used to specify the amount of lexical and grammatical annotation in the encoded text.
 We suggest two attributes, @me:lemmatized and @me:morphAnalyzed, both with the values: ‘completely’, ‘partly’ and ‘none’.
 An additional description in prose may be added in a <p> element.
-A lemmatised text will have lemmata (i.e. dictionary entries) added in the @lemma attribute of the <w> element, while a morphologically analysed text will have grammatical forms specified in the @me:msa attribute of the same element.
+A lemmatised text will have lemmata (i.e. dictionary entries) added in the @lemma attribute of the <w> element and usually also the word class (part of specch) in the @me:msa attribute, while a morphologically annotated text will have grammatical forms specified in the @me:msa attribute of the same element.
 See ch.
 5.3 above for a general overview and ch.
 11 above for details on this lexical and morphological encoding.

 A complete <encodingDesc> may look like this: